balusena/kubernetes-for-devops/12-Kubernetes Probes/Kubernetes Probes.md

 - **Use Case:** Ideal for ensuring that the application is fully started before allowing liveness and readiness probes to take over.
 ![Startup Probe](https://github.com/balusena/kubernetes-for-devops/blob/main/12-Kubernetes%20Probes/startup_probe.png)

+The startup probe provides a way to delay the execution of the liveness and readiness probes until a container is ready to handle them.
+This means that the liveness and readiness probes are executed only if the startup probe succeeds.
+If a container fails its startup probe, the container is killed, and the pod's restart policy is followed.

+**We can set the restart policy in the pod's spec, which defines when the pod should be restarted:**

+- **Always:**
+- This is the default value.
+- The pod will always be restarted, regardless of how it exits.
+- Use this option to ensure the pod is always up and running, no matter the exit status.

+- **OnFailure:**
+- The pod will be restarted only if it exits with a non-zero status code.
+- This is useful when you want the pod to restart only on errors.

+- **Never:**

+- The pod will not be restarted, no matter how it exits.
+-This option is used when you do not want the pod to restart under any circumstances.

+**Note:** This restart policy is applied to every probe.
+To ensure the pod restarts when needed, set the restart policy to the default value, "Always".
+Now, you can configure the startup probe in the same way as the liveness and readiness probes.

+A startup probe should be used when the application in our container may take a significant amount of time to reach its normal operating state.
+If we don't add this probe, the liveness probe may fail, causing the pod to enter a restart loop.

+**Note:** For simplicity, we are using the same commands for all the probes.
+However, you can try using different commands for HTTP calls based on your application's health checks.